Noted Malayalam Actor Kundara Johny Dies At 71

 Condoling his demise, State Minister for Culture and Cinema Saji Cherian said he had recently met the actor at his home town while inaugurating a function attached to a Club, in which the patron was Johnny.

-“Johnny essayed the role of the villain with ease and always played his role well,” recalled Cherian
+“Johnny essayed the role of the villain with ease and always played his role well,” recalled Cheria